Quake causes panic in eastern Indonesia; one killed

 In a video uploaded on Twitter a few hours after the quake, authorities asked people to return to their houses.

-The BMKG said the main quake was felt in other parts of Indonesia, including cities on Sulawesi island and in Sorong on Papua island.
+The BMKG said the main quake was felt in other parts of Indonesia, including cities on Sulawesi island and in Sorong in West Papua province.

 Last week, the BMKG issued a tsunami warning, which was later lifted, after a magnitude 6.9 quake hit off the northeastern shore of Sulawesi, west of Sunday’s quake.